Get in touch with us. We'd love to hear from you.

 Digital Transformation Will Inevitably Lead You to a MACH Architecture.
 Start Now.

-MACH, a term coined by the commercetools team, stands for Microservices, API-first, Cloud-Native and Headless.
+MACH is a term originally coined by the commercetools team, who partnered with EPAM and other software providers to create the MACH Alliance.
+This group defines MACH as Microservices, API-first, Cloud-Native and Headless.
 The forces of digital transformation will inevitably lead you to adopt a MACH architecture in your digital ecosystem.
 At this point, it’s not a question of if, but when.
 Let me tell you why and what you need to do about it now.

 Today, your digital ecosystem is likely a combination of isolated experience management, commerce and digital marketing technologies glued together through customer touchpoints, functional and data integrations, and analytics, with teams attempting to make it all behave like a single organism.